xquantize/xquantize/README.md

-# Zane – Deep Learning Engineer and Researcher
+# Hey, I'm Zane

 <img src="personal_banner.png" alt="Banner" style="width:100%; border-radius: 8px;">

----

-### About Me
+## Deep Learning Engineer & Researcher

-I’m a deep learning engineer driven by a passion for real-world impact.
-I build high-performance vision systems and intelligent tools for a range of industries — especially where reliability and explainability matter.
+I build high-performance vision systems and intelligent tools for industries where reliability and explainability actually matter — not just benchmark scores.
+My focus is turning messy, real-world data into models that hold up in production and insights that are actually trustworthy.

-My work focuses on turning raw data into clear insights, using tools like **PyTorch**, **TensorFlow**, and **TensorRT**, and deploying models with **Docker** in challenging, real-time environments.
+I work primarily in **PyTorch**, **TensorFlow**, and **TensorRT**, deploying with **Docker** into real-time, resource-constrained environments where "it works on my machine" isn't good enough.

 ---